mahmoodlab/CONCH/README.md

 ```
 @article{lu2024avisionlanguage,
-  title={A Vision Language Foundation Model for Computational Pathology},
+  title={A visual-language foundation model for computational pathology},
-  author={Lu, Ming Y and Chen, Bowen and Williamson, Drew FK and Chen, Richard J and Liang, Ivy and Ding, Tong and Jaume, Guillaume and Odintsov, Igor and Zhang, Andrew and Le, Long Phi and others},
+  author={Lu, Ming Y and Chen, Bowen and Williamson, Drew FK and Chen, Richard J and Liang, Ivy and Ding, Tong and Jaume, Guillaume and Odintsov, Igor and Le, Long Phi and Gerber, Georg and others},
   journal={Nature Medicine},
+  pages={863–874},
+  volume={30},
+  year={2024},
   publisher={Nature Publishing Group}
 }
 ```